blakexcosta/Launchcode-Chapter-15-Studio/README.md

     $ cd communication-log
     $ git init

-This will initialize the repository, next navigate to visual studio and create a new project with the following information:
+This will initialize the repository, next navigate to visual studio and create a new project inside the folder you just created with the following information:

 [Project Setup](https://drive.google.com/file/d/1Gj7Eh4pWbf-2jabe7BhvHd4o3dS0xnLt/view?usp=sharing)